 For the longest time I thought that people were calling a belay device a "blade of ice".
 It took a surprisingly long amount of time to figure out my error.
 I think I even called it a "blade" for short for a while... and people were into it.
 It was like some new slang spreading around the climbing gym.
 But fear not, the Chicago employees know much more about climbing than I do and they can properly inform you about what gear you need.
 My guess is that they'll tell you about Petzl, Black Diamond, Camp USA, Metolius, and a bunch of other cool sounding brands.

 I have a picture of one of our Chicago employees wearing like 20 shirts at once.
 The most notable thing about the picture is the big smile on their faces.
 Here's what I learned from that picture: shirts = happiness.
 The good news is that we've got all kinds of shirts for all kinds of conditions at our Chicago shop.
-Mountain Hardwear makes great wicking shirts for hiking, The North Face makes breezy running shirts and Patagonia makes excellent sun protection shirts for boaters and fishermen.
+Mountain Hardwear makes great wicking shirts for hiking, The North Face makes breezy running shirts.
 So come on down and buy as many as you can fit on yourself.
 Plus they sell pants, too (even though I'm pretty sure the less pants you wear the happier you usually are).